Montreal-Quakers/website/new_attender/book_bible.md

   * Usually no need to read in advance
 * Our group seldom meets longer than 40 minutes
 * This group discusses primarily in English
+* Right now, we are meeting on Montreal Meeting's discord channel, but other arrangements can be made

 [Contact us](/contact) for more details